Echosync Documentation

 Echosync proceeds by comparison, by detecting the differences relative to the differences in the data:

-• Moving or renaming elements corresponding to identical files present in the source and in the destination but whose path differs because they have been renamed or moved in the source.
-These files will be moved and/or renamed in the destination.
-Also included in this section are files whose read only, hidden or system attribute has changed in the source.
-These file attributes will be synchronized in the destination.
+- Renames or moves in the destination folder the renamed or moved files and directories in the source folder.
+Those identical files present in the source and destination, but whose path differs because they have been renamed or moved in the source, will be moved and/or renamed in the destination.
+Attributes of read-only, hidden or system files that have changed in the source will be synchronized in the destination.
 Folder attributes are not synchronized.

 Why are my files identified as different when they have not been modified?